 What to Consider When Selecting the Right Mattress for Low Back Pain

 Sleeping on a lumpy, overly firm, or unsupportive mattress won’t help with spinal alignment, support, or sleep.
-If you suffer with chronic, acute, or occupational back aches and pains, the wrong mattress is not going to allow you to fall asleep easily or stay asleep all night.
+If you suffer from chronic, acute, or occupational back aches and pains, the wrong mattress is not going to allow you to fall asleep easily or stay asleep all night.

-As mentioned early in this article, any mattress that helps you sleep, supports your back and neck, and helps you wake up rejuvenated from a restful sleep is a good mattress.
-It’s an individual preference, because there is no single mattress type or style that works for everyone with low back pain.
+As mentioned early in this article, any mattress that helps you sleep supports your back and neck, and helps you wake up rejuvenated from a restful sleep is a good mattress.
+It’s an individual preference because there is no single mattress type or style that works for everyone with low back pain.
 It’s important that people with low back pain choose a mattress that addresses spinal alignment and offers the best comfort and support that helps them get a restful night’s sleep.

 Gel, memory foam, and latex foam mattresses are some of the top rated because they support and provide maximum comfort.

 That’s not to say that there aren’t some excellent box spring and mattress sets that won’t perform well for you, but memory foam, latex foam, and gel technology foam and hybrid mattresses get better reviews.

 Thickness and firmness is mostly determined by your body weight and sleeping style.
 Latex, gel, or memory foam is a personal preference.